Academic grading in Canada: Ontario

 The grading standards for A− letter grades changed in September 2010 to coincide with a new academic year.
 The new changes require a higher percentage grade by two or five points to obtain an A or A+ respectively.

-Quebec

-Quebec's passing mark is 60% and not 50% as compared to some other provinces.
-Note that it is common practice for students to pass with grades in the range of 55% to 59% at the teacher's discretion.
-The military pass mark is also generally 60%.

-Note: Most schools in Quebec have now switched to percentages.
-The mark the students receive is the mark that is shown.
-The 60% passing mark remains.

 Saskatchewan

 At a high school level in Saskatchewan, most subjects are separated into three competencies.
 On report cards, marks are normally shown as numbers and an average of the two marks associated with the subject will be calculated.
 For example, if a student achieves A, A− and B+ in a subject, teachers will calculate an average of the three marks (in this case, 85%).